nbagnard/mongosql/errors.md

   query `SELECT * FROM foo` would cause this error.
 - **Resolution Steps:** Change the BSON type to something that is supported by MongoSQL.
 The error message suggests what [BSON types are supported](https://dochub.mongodb.org/core/atlas-sql-data-types).
   Corrected example query: `SELECT * FROM foo` where `foo` exists in the current database and `b` is not of type `undefined`.

+### Error 1019

+- **Description:** A field of type Binary data has the unsupported subtype of uuid old.
+- **Common Causes:** Historically, different drivers have written Uuids using different byte orders.
+This may occur for older data written by a driver using the now-unsupported uuid type.
+- **Resolution Steps:** Querying this data is not supported by Atlas SQL.

 ### Error 2000